On the shape of nucleons at high energies: Fast nucleons in the transverse projection

-Recall that in the diffusion mode the density $\varrho$ is a constant independent of energy, and this allows the nucleon to expand indefinitely as the partons split.
-In contrast to that, behavior (\ref{s15}) means that with increasing energy each parton occupies more and more space in the impact parameter plane, and this growth is unlimited.
-However, the latter fact is incompatible with confinement.
-To eliminate the inconsistency, it should be assumed that expanding hollow appears in the transverse projection not filled with partons.
-Due to the symmetry, the hollow should be located along the geometric central axis of the nucleon.
-So the nucleon take the form of a ring in the transverse projection.
-The formation of the hollow should begin as the density $\check{\varrho}$ reaches some specific value.
+Recall that in the uncorrelated (``diffusion'') mode $\varrho$ is an energy independent constant.
+Unlike that, $\widehat{\varrho}$ decreases with increasing the energy.
+This implies that each parton occupies more and more space in the impact parameter plane and, therefore, the distance between the partons increases indefinitely.
+Obviously, this is incompatible with the confinement.
+The only reasonable way to resolve the contradiction is to assume the appearance of an expanding hollow inside the nucleons, mostly free of partons.
+Due to the symmetry, the hollow is located along the geometric central axis of the nucleon.
+So, the nucleon in a rough approximation takes the form of a ring in the transverse projection.